jak78/pulsar-demo-beer-factory/README.md

 ### Consumer

-You can the `DeliveryConsumer`class from the `delivery` module to see how the Delivery service consumes the messages.
+Open the `DeliveryConsumer`class from the `delivery` module to see how the Delivery service consumes the messages.

 The `PulsarListener` annotation has specified a `Shared`subscription type.

-For more information on how this annotation works, refer to the [Spring for Apache Pulsar](https://docs.spring.io/spring-pulsar/docs/current-SNAPSHOT/reference/html/) documentation.
+For more information on how this annotation works, refer to the [Spring for Apache Pulsar](https://docs.spring.io/spring-pulsar/docs/1.0.0/reference/index.html) documentation.

 ### Producer

-You can open the `DeliveryProducer` class from the website module to see how the website service produces the messages.
+Open the `DeliveryProducer` class from the `website` module to see how the website service produces the messages.
 It leverages the `PulsarTemplate`API.

-For more information, refer to the [Spring for Apache Pulsar](https://docs.spring.io/spring-pulsar/docs/current-SNAPSHOT/reference/html/) documentation.
+For more information, refer to the [Spring for Apache Pulsar](https://docs.spring.io/spring-pulsar/docs/1.0.0/reference/index.html) documentation.

-# Use-case #2: streaming
+# Use-case #2: Data Streaming

 ![streaming](streaming.png)